-The Nigeria oil and gas market attained a volume of 1.37 MMT in 2024.
-The market is further expected to grow in the forecast period of 2025-2034 at a CAGR of 5.30%, to reach 1.85 MMT in 2034.
-Meanwhile, the Nigeria oil market attained a volume of 441 thousand barrels per day and is expected to grow at a CAGR of 3.60% between 2025 and 2034, to reach 542 thousand barrels per day in 2034.
+The Nigeria oil and gas market reached a volume of 1.44 MMT in 2025 and is projected to grow at a CAGR of 5.30% from 2026 to 2035, attaining a volume of 2.41 MMT by 2035.
 As per the analysis by Expert Market Research, the market is expected to be driven by rising exploration projects.

-Nigeria is a significant contributor to Africa’s oil and gas sector due to its significant natural gas reserves, significant consumer market, strategic location, and extensive crude oil production According to the Nigerian government, the country has sufficient natural gas reserves and can potentially increase its production to over 5 billion cubic feet per day by 2030.
-Nigeria is also highly dependent on fossil fuel exports for 90% of its foreign exchange and around 50% of its budget.
-Further, policies, such as the Decade of Gas Initiative of 2021 is boosting domestic gas consumption, expanding gas infrastructure, raising gas exports, and attracting foreign direct investment into the gas sector.
+Nigeria is a significant contributor to Africa's oil and gas sector due to its significant natural gas reserves, significant consumer market, strategic location, and extensive crude oil production.
+According to the Nigerian government, the country has sufficient natural gas reserves and can potentially increase its production to over 5 billion cubic feet per day by 2030.
+Nigeria is also highly dependent on fossil fuel exports for 90 percent of its foreign exchange and around 50 percent of its budget.
+Further, policies such as the Decade of Gas Initiative of 2021 are boosting domestic gas consumption, expanding gas infrastructure, raising gas exports, and attracting foreign direct investment into the gas sector.

-The privatisation of the Nigerian National Petroleum Corporation (NNPC) in July 2022 is expected to be beneficial for upstream exploration, propelling the Nigeria oil and gas market growth.
-This is because, under the Petroleum Industry Act, PIA, 2021, the oil and gas sector in Nigeria requires around 30% of the NNPC’s profits to be reinvested in the Frontier Exploration Fund to aid the exploration and development in Nigeria’s frontier acreages.
+The privatisation of the Nigerian National Petroleum Corporation (NNPC) is expected to be beneficial for upstream exploration, propelling the Nigeria oil and gas market growth.
+This is because, under the Petroleum Industry Act (PIA) 2021, the oil and gas sector in Nigeria requires around 30 percent of the NNPC's profits to be reinvested in the Frontier Exploration Fund to aid the exploration and development in Nigeria's frontier acreages.

-Exploration projects to be sanctioned in the near term in Nigeria include TotalEnergies’ offshore Preowei Phase I development (65,000 bbl/d) projects, anticipated to start up in 2026; Shell’s Bonga North (120,000 bbl/d) in 2027, and ExxonMobil’s Owowo and Bosi oil to be stated in 2029 and 2030, respectively.
-Further, Shell’s HI and HA shallow-water development projects are likely to go onstream in 2027 and 2029.
-All these projects are projected to help Nigeria increase its overall oil and gas production.
+Exploration projects to be sanctioned in the near term in Nigeria include TotalEnergies' offshore Preowei Phase I development (65,000 bbl/d), anticipated to start up in 2026; Shell's Bonga North (120,000 bbl/d) in 2027; and ExxonMobil's Owowo and Bosi oil developments, expected to begin in 2029 and 2030, respectively.
+Further, Shell's HI and HA shallow-water development projects are likely to go onstream in 2027 and 2029.
+All these projects are projected to help Nigeria increase its overall oil and gas production, with the country targeting 1.8 million barrels per day by end of 2026.

 Latest Updates on Top Oil and Gas Companies in Nigeria: